|IMPORTANT NOTE FOR MEDALLION TAXICABS

 Non-passenger, commercial motor vehicles include the following:

-Motor vehicles used to transport passengers include any vehicle licensed as a taxicab or a livery that carries passengers for a fee, and any omnibus having a seating capacity of more than seven people (except those that operate under a franchise or a contract with the Port of New York Authority and pay a percentage of gross earnings or receipts to such Authority or the City).
+Motor vehicles used to transport passengers include any vehicle licensed as a taxicab or a livery that carries passengers for a fee, and any omnibus having a seating capacity of more than seven people (except those that operate under a franchise or a contract with the Port Authority of New York and New Jersey and pay a percentage of gross earnings or receipts to the Port Authority or the City of New York).

-The owner of the vehicle pays the Commercial Motor Vehicle Tax.
+The owner of the vehicle pays the commercial motor vehicle tax.
 The term "owner" includes a purchaser under a conditional sale agreement, reserve agreement, or vendor's lien agreement.
-It also includes a lessee, licensee, or bailee, who has the exclusive use of the vehicle for a period of 30 or more days under a lease or otherwise.
+It also includes any lessee, licensee, or bailee who has the exclusive use of the vehicle for a period of 30 or more days under a lease or otherwise.
 In the case of a vehicle that is leased for fewer than 30 days, the owner, not the lessee, must pay the tax.

-In 2012, the Department of Finance began collecting CMVT for taxis because of a change in local law.
-We provide TLC with data on outstanding payments and TLC enforces collection of the CMVT for taxis.
-You no longer need to display CMVT tax stamps on your taxi.
-The Department of Finance will not send out these stamps.
+Note: In 2012, the Department of Finance began collecting the commercial motor vehicle tax for taxis because of a change in local law.
+We provide the New York City Taxi and Limousine Commission with data on outstanding payments; the Taxi and Limousine Commission enforces collection of the CMVT for taxis.

-The Department of Finance collects CMVT for the following vehicles:
+The New York City Department of Finance collects CMVT for the following vehicles:

 Forms and Reports